HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 {{ figure_markup(
 image="fugu-podium.png",
-caption='The three websites that use the most Fugu APIs', description='The image shows a winner's podium with screenshots of the three websites that use the most Fugu APIs.', width=1050, height=442
+caption='The three websites that use the most Fugu APIs', description="The image shows a winner's podium with screenshots of the three websites that use the most Fugu APIs.'" width=1050, height=442
 ) }}